 As a person learning a new language,

 I want my Text to Speech software to pronounce the content accurately

 so that I can understand the material presented.

 so that I can understand the characters and symbols.

 What should you do?

 When the language on a web page switches from a primary language to a secondary language for a part of the page, add a language attribute in the code to indicate the switch to the new language.

 How do you do it?

-Look up an appropriate language code for the content language used.
-If the content is in Spanish, then the human language should be identified as Spanish (es) by the lang attribute on the html element specific to the content.
+- Look up the appropriate language code for the secondary language being used.
+For example, if the content switches from English to Spanish, then the language part should be identified as Spanish - “es” with the lang attribute on the html element specific to the content.